Stanko/Stanko.github.io/content/about/index.md

 I'm a Group Technology Director at [Work & Co](https://work.co).
 Work & Co is a design and technology company, and we help our clients build digital products.
 I have personally lead the development track on multiple large scale projects.
 Mailchimp, TED, IKEA and IBM are just a few names on my personal client list.

 Prior to Work & Co, I was a CTO at Null Object, small technology agency which I co-founded.
-We got acquihired and became Work & Co's Belgrade office in 2016.
+We got acqui-hired and became Work & Co's Belgrade office in 2016.

 ## Other